 "Don't try to insult our intelligence, Bright.
 We know who you are.
 We know what you've done, and we know that you know we're the ones you did it to.
 Nobody here is going to appreciate the 'oh-me-oh-my-I'm-just-a-poor-little-scientist' routine, and if you try it we're just going to get more annoyed with you."

-"Since our annoyance level is currently bordering on homicidal," Kemet added, "I'd really advise you not to push it.
+"Since our annoyance level is currently bordering on homicidal," Kemet added, "I'd really advise you not to push it.”

 Bright didn't start whining, which was something at least, but he did fall back on the second most predictable response.